 A RightsInfo investigation reached out to more than 500 organisations across the UK, including charities, food banks and homeless shelters, to see how many women they provide with sanitary products each month.

-Of the 89 organisations which responded to our request, the total added up to more than 5,800 women collecting products every month.
+Of the 90 organisations which responded to our request, the total added up to almost 5,900 women collecting products every month.
 However, since many charities did not store this kind of data, the real number could be much higher.

 A further 75 groups said that while they did provide sanitary products to women, they were unable to estimate how many women used the service as they kept no records, while a Channel 4 Dispatches programme recently found as many as 68,000 women were living on streets, in temporary accommodation or emergency shelters.

 Gabby Edlin founded Bloody Good Period to give sanitary products to women in need.
 Image Credit: Jem Collins / RightsInfo